3 minute read

 Presented here are inter-related but distinct perspectives studying the influence of evolution on the qualities and characteristics of our structure and function.
 The path our species followed as it progressed from our origin as a single-celled organism to the complex creatures we have become constrains the possibilities of our form, thereby determining the potentials of our function (Homology).
 These studies present three perspectives of our evolutionary journey: the path our species followed; the physiology we evolved by following this path; our discovery and exploitation of the intrinsic potentials of the space in which this journey unfolded.

-These Dimensional Paradigms discussed here illustrate, for our ancestral lineage, waypoints on their evolutionary expedition.
+The Dimensional Paradigms discussed here illustrate (for our ancestral lineage) waypoints on their evolutionary expedition.
 This expedition unfolded incrementally one dimension at a time – our ancestors did not magically appear fully utilizing four-dimensional space-time but rather clawed their way first into persistence in Time, then entering into first one spatial dimension, and then sequentially more complex combinations of the spatial dimensions as they advanced along their evolutionary path.
 We have so far mastered four dimensions – three spatial and one temporal.
 Given that 95% of our surroundings are currently unknowable (Dark Matter and Energy) suggests that Life’s expedition into increasingly dimensionally complex possibilities continues.
-The Scientific Revolution can be regarded as Life’s ongoing creativity at poking at the limits of four-dimensional space-time for another nook or cranny that it may be able to evolve into.
+The Scientific Revolution can be regarded as Life’s continuing creative curiosity poking at the limits of four-dimensional space-time for another nook or cranny to evolve into.

 THE FOUR CORES